 STEP 1: Tell students that today you are going to talk about healthy and unhealthy aspects of relationships and who they can talk to about them.
-Ask students, "What do you think of when I say the word 'relationship?"
+Ask students, "What do you think of when I say the word 'relationship?'"
 If students respond that it means dating or romance, ask "Does a relationship always have to mean two people dating?"
 (No).
 "What are some different kinds of relationships that people can have?"
 (Possible answers include: friendship, romantic, relationship between family members or between a child and an adult such as a parent, teacher, coach, doctor, etc.).
 Tell students that for this class you want to focus on relationships that children or teens might have with each other, whether friendships or dating relationships.
 (3 minutes)

-STEP 2: Hand out the Healthy and Unhealthy Relationship Quiz to students and ask students to pair up with someone and complete it together.
+STEP 2: Tell students that they are going to watch a video about healthy and unhealthy relationships.
+Next, hand out the Healthy and Unhealthy Relationship Quiz and ask students to pair up with someone and complete it together.
 Then have the pairs discuss those that they might not agree on.
 (10 minutes)

 STEP 3: Bring students back together as a large group.
 Go over the quiz by asking for volunteers to give the correct answer and to explain their reasons for their answers.
 If there are disagreements or misunderstandings, provide explanations for correct answers included in the answer key.
-Then say, "Now that we know some traits of healthy and unhealthy relationships, let's think about ways the friends and peers can influence a relationship in positive and negative ways.
-Hand out worksheet, "Positive and Negative Influences on Relationships."
+Then say, "Now that we know some traits of healthy and unhealthy relationships, let's think about ways friends and peers can influence a relationship in positive and negative ways.
+Hand out the worksheet, "Positive and Negative Influences on Relationships."

 Allow students five minutes to fill these out.
 Then, reconvene the class and ask students to share some examples from their sheets.